-Does you Kenya trip start at Nairobi International Airport Jomo Kenyatta and want to buy a Kenya sim card on arrival then check out my complete guide for buying a sim card at Nairobi Airport in 2023.
+Does your Kenya trip start at Nairobi Jomo Kenyatta International Airport then check out my guide for buying a sim card at Nairobi Airport.

 My recommendation